Ehmkayel/study_mate/readme.md

 The repository is organized into four main sections:

 1. CSS Projects

-This folder contains projects built using HTML and CSS, it contains projects focused on mastering CSS, from layouts to animations.
+ - This folder contains projects built using HTML and CSS, it contains projects focused on mastering CSS, from layouts to animations.

-Project: Explore responsive designs, flexbox, grid, and more.
+    - Project: Explore responsive designs, flexbox, grid, and more.
-Folder: css/
+    -Folder: css/

 2. JavaScript Projects

-In this section, you will find projects created with vanilla JavaScript, which may also incorporate HTML, CSS, and sometimes TailwindCSS for styling.
+- In this section, you will find projects created with vanilla JavaScript, which may also incorporate HTML, CSS, and sometimes TailwindCSS for styling.

-Projects range from DOM manipulation to algorithms and logic challenges.
+    - Projects range from DOM manipulation to algorithms and logic challenges.
-Folder: javascript/
+    - Folder: javascript/

 3. React Projects

-This section includes mini React apps created during my learning journey and styled with TailwindCSS, Css Modules, Styled-components or SCSS
+- This section includes mini React apps created during my learning journey and styled with TailwindCSS, Css Modules, Styled-components or SCSS

-Explore React components, hooks, state management, and more.
+    - Explore React components, hooks, state management, and more.
-Folder: react/
+    - Folder: react/

 4. TailwindCSS Projects

-A collection of projects styled using the TailwindCSS utility-first framework.
+- A collection of projects styled using the TailwindCSS utility-first framework.

-Experience clean and responsive UI designs with minimal custom CSS.
+    - Experience clean and responsive UI designs with minimal custom CSS.
-Folder: tailwindcss/
+    - Folder: tailwindcss/

 ## Installation